The Piazza Tales: The Piazza Tales

 In addition to the five stories, Melville wrote an introductory story for which the volume was titled.
 Scholar Douglas Robillard believes that this served the purpose of making the stories to appear "more closely joined than they actually are."

 The contract for the book was signed on 17 March 1856.
-It was advertised on 5 April as "in press" and should have been available by 15 May--though a copy was deposited for copyright on May 20.
+It was advertised on 5 April as "in press" and should have been available by 15 May—though a copy was deposited for copyright on May 20.
 The volume was printed by Miller & Holman, Printers and Stereotypers, of New York, as a duodecimo volume of 431 pages, excluding seven pages of advertisements for other products by the same publishers.
 Biographer Parker observes that to reach that number of pages the book was padded out by leaving excessive white space.
 The front and back covers were ornamented by a border of rules and rosettes, and the spine displayed the title and the names of the author and publishers stamped in gold.
 It was priced at $1.00 and 2,500 copies were printed, of which only 1,047 were sold by the end of August; this was not enough to cover expenses.
 In June, the book was advertised together with another as "TWO GOOD SUMMER BOOKS".

 In 1922, three years after the centennial of Melville's birth, the first reissue of the collection appeared as part of the Constable collected edition.

 "The Lightning-Rod Man" was chosen for inclusion in William Evans Burton's Cyclopediae of Wit and Humor of 1857, with an illustration by Henry Louis Stephens.
 No other original illustration for one of his works appeared during Melville's lifetime.
-Resissues of the book, under a variety of titles, appeared until 1898, making "The Lightning-Rod Man" the one Melville tale to be available throughout his lifetime.
+Reissues of the book, under a variety of titles, appeared until 1898, making "The Lightning-Rod Man" the one Melville tale to be available throughout his lifetime.